cardosor/etaskman_backend/README.md

-"# etaskman_backend"
+# ETaskMan_backend

 Easy Task managment backend

 About The Project:
 The project is an task managment system based in the kanban methodology.

 Built With:
     Node.js
     Express.js
     MongoDB
     React.js
     Bootstrap

 Routes:

 VERB 		 | 		  PATH 		 |  	 DESCRIPTION
 ------------ | ------------- | -------------------